dominicstop/react-native-ios-context-menu/README.md

 #### 4.1.11 `ContextMenuView` [Simple Example #11](https://github.com/dominicstop/react-native-ios-context-menu/blob/master/example/src/components/ContextMenuView/ContextMenuViewSimpleExample11.js)
 A context menu configured to have a custom preview.
 * To show a custom preview, first set the `previewType` prop to `CUSTOM`.
-Then pass a "render" function to the `renderPreview` prop.
+Then pass a "render" function in the `renderPreview` prop.
 The `renderPreview` prop must return a react component.
 * The `previewSize` prop is an optional property that sets the preview size.
 If you don't set the `previewSize` prop, the preview will stretch to fill the screen.
-* The `previewSize` prop accepts an object  i.e. `{ width: Number, height: Number }`.
+* The `previewSize` prop accepts an object: `{ width: Number, height: Number }`.
 If the `width`  property is omitted or null, then it it's default value will be the screen width.
 Conversely, If the `height`  property is omitted or null, then it it's default value will be the screen height.
-* Note, the preview will be automatically resized to fit the screen, but it will try to match the values you pass to `previewSize`.
+* Note, `UIContextMenu` will automatically resize/scale the preview to fit the screen, but it will try to match the values you pass to `previewSize`.

 <br>